telerik/blazor-docs/components/treeview/events.md

 ## SelectedItemsChanged

 The `SelectedItemsChanged` event fires when the [selection]({%slug treeview-selection-overview%}) is enabled and the user clicks on a new item.

+## Drag Events

+The TreeView implements the Drag and Drop functionality through the following drag events:

+* The `OnDragStart` event fires when the user starts dragging a node.
+* The `OnDrag` event fires continuously while a node is being dragged by the user.
+* The `OnDrop` event fires when the user drops a node into a new location.
+The event fires only if the new location is a Telerik component.
+* The `OnDragEnd` event fires when a drag operation ends.
+Unlike the `OnDrop` event, `OnDragEnd` will fire even if the new location is not a Telerik component.

+For more details and examples, see the [Treeview Drag and Drop]({%slug treeview-drag-drop-overview%}) article.

 ## Example